lpyeh/pathogen_prevalence_code/README.md

 * requests
 * dill
 * gzip

-Set the paths for (in pathogen_cooccurrence):
+* ahocorasick

-* ngram_path (where the ngram files are stored)
+Set the paths for (in pathogen_ngrams):

-* output_dir (where you want your output to go)
+* base_words_path = path to file that stores the base words
-* targetWordPath (where the target words are located)
+* target_words_path = path to file that stores target words

-Note: targetWordPath file must be a comma-delimited .txt file, with all the words on one line (no newlines)
+Note: Both files must be a text file with each word on a new line